cuongndc9/graphql_subscription_server_to_server/server/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The way to get started is to quit talking and begin doing." - Walt Disney
+> "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
 <!-- INSPIRATIONAL_QUOTE_END -->